louisquach/PLM/README.txt

 - Practice to create functions:
 		+ convert date format
 		+ Pagination
-		+ Read and insert data from csv file to database
+		+ Read and insert data from csv file to database D
 		+ Generate csv and pdf file

 C. Configuration